Home - Book Preview

 "You know there is a way."

 "We know exactly how mad she will be.
-The choice is yours, it's not particularly important."
+The choice is yours.
+It's not particularly important."

 "It impresses the right people at the right time."